opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/catalog.rst

 Click on the little rectangle button on the top left of the map to select the drawing tool, and draw a rectangle on the area you want on the map to activate the filter.
 To cancel a selection, just click on the rectangle button again.

+This feature can be enabled in the back office, in the ``Configuring`` section, under the ``Configure catalog & dataset pages`` link.
+See :doc:`Configure catalog & dataset pages </configuring_portal/tabs>` for more details.

 Filters
 ~~~~~~~